Trayvon Lathan

-Trayvon Lathan (born May 16, 1984) is an American professional basketball player who currently plays for the Tijuana Zonkeys of the Liga Nacional de Baloncesto Profesional (LNBP).
+Trayvon Lathan (born May 16, 1984) is an American former professional basketball player.
 He played college basketball at Chowan University and went on to become an NBL Canada All-Star with the Moncton Miracles of the National Basketball League of Canada (NBL).
 Lathan is a native of Chesapeake, Virginia and attended Deep Creek High School in the same area.

+After winning his third CIBACOPA title with the Tijuana Zonkeys in 2018, Lathan retired from professional basketball.
+He was inducted into the Chowan Athletic Hall of Fame in 2019.